 In this project seminar, we will discuss data processing techniques on modern hardware.
-Specifically, we will look at the characteristics of modern processors (GPU, FPGA), memory (NVRAM), and network (RDMA) and research, how data processing can be done most efficiently on these devices.
-To this end, we will survey current trends in modern hardware, read and present research papers on data processing on modern hardware, identify a small research project and implement and evaluate a prototype for data processing on modern hardware.
+Specifically, we will look at the characteristics of modern processors (FPGA), fast storage (NVMe SSDs), and memory management on many-core systems (NUMA).
+We will research, how data processing can be done most efficiently on this kind of hardware.
+To this end, we will survey current trends, read and present research papers, identify a small research project, and implement and evaluate a prototype for data processing on modern hardware.

 - Good programming skills (ideally C/C++)